verbb/formie/docs/get-started/configuration.md

 ### Email Notifications
 - `sendEmailAlerts` sends an alert email when an email notification fails to send.
-- `alertEmails` sets the name and email address pairs that should receive alert emails.
+- `alertEmails` sets additional email addresses that should receive alert emails.
+Each entry should be an array with an `email` key.
+Environment variables are supported.
+- `alertEmailsUserGroup` optionally sends alert emails to every user in a Craft user group.
+Additional `alertEmails` are still sent when configured.
+At least one of `alertEmails` or `alertEmailsUserGroup` is required when `sendEmailAlerts` is enabled.
 - `emptyValuePlaceholder` sets the placeholder used when a field has no submitted value in email output.

 ### PDFs